-(Photo by Sandy Clay…from inside Antelope Canyon) “Light Breaks Through”
+(Photo from inside upper Antelope Canyon) “Light Breaks Through” 2016

 Finding places that nurture and feed our souls is vital as well as building the internal sacred place from which way can allow ourselves to be loved and then give love… agape love.

-See the “Products” page for helpful ways to build your own sacred space…or call to schedule an appointment, or learn about the new outreach offered.
+See the “Products” page for helpful ways to build your own sacred space…call or email to schedule an appointment, or learn about the new outreach offered.

 Information on Imago therapy, and other helpful online couples tools can be found on: